orbitalsqwib/tp/docs/UserGuide.md

 ### Viewing a person's information : `view`

-Shows detailed information for the specified person in the details panel.
+Displays detailed information about a specified person in the details panel.

 Format: `view INDEX`